-Ivanka Trump Took Over For Her Dad At The G20 Summit And Twitter Is Outraged
+Ivanka Took Trump's G20 Seat & Twitter Is Outraged

 We know by now that the first daughter is an influential person in her father's presidential administration.
 But people were still shocked to see Ivanka Trump take over for the president on the world stage at the G20 summit in Germany on Saturday.